Why FuelMarble is not a fuel additive — it works through the coolant system, not the fuel

 It does not deplete with each tank of fuel.
 A liquid additive is consumed when you use it.
 FuelMarble's mineral surface retains its properties indefinitely — no replacement is needed.
 You install it once.
 You do not purchase it repeatedly.

 It does not introduce chemicals into the fuel system.
-Some fuel additives — particularly certain metallic catalyst compounds — leave ash residues in diesel particulate filters (DPFs) that cannot be burned off during regeneration.
-These residues accumulate permanently and accelerate DPF failure.
+Some fuel additives — particularly certain metallic catalyst compounds — leave ash residues in diesel particulate filters (DPFs) that cannot be burned off during regeneration, as documented in detail in how cheap diesel additives destroy commercial DPFs — a failure mode that FuelMarble eliminates entirely by never contacting the fuel.
 FuelMarble adds nothing to the fuel or exhaust stream.
 It is DPF-safe by design.

 It does not require any change in your fuelling routine.
 No measuring, no pouring, no remembering.
 Once installed, it operates passively as long as the coolant circulates.